BretStateham/AzureLabs/Scenario/0-OPTIONAL-SetupDevVM/HOL.md

 	_".rdp" File Publisher Verfication_

-1. Enter the administrator **User Name and Password** you specified earlier to connect to the Virtual Machine:
+1. Enter the **User Name and Password** you specified for the built-in administrator account earlier to connect to the Virtual Machine:

 	![Administrator Credentials](images/12administrator-credentials.png?raw=true "Administrator Credentials")